Dreaming381/LatiosFrameworkMiniDemos/FeatureSamples/Assets/QVVS/Tutorial/QVVS Transforms Tutorial.md

 There are multiple scenes in this step.
 The first scene is named QVVS_Tutorial_Hierarchy_Update_Modes which shows how the influence a parent transform has on the child can be customized. `HierarchyUpdateMode` is an optional component that can be attached to a child entity and influences the mathematics used to update the child’s transform during the `TransformSuperSystem` update.
 Because this happens directly in the hierarchy update, it can eliminate awkward execution order issues or having to precompute parent world-space transforms prior to the `TransformSuperSystem` update.
 There is a special way to bake mode flags into entities, allowing for multiple bakers to specify flags (just like `TransformUsageFlags`).
 But you can also add, remove, and modify the flags at runtime.

 The scene QVVS_Tutorial_Hierachy_Mode_Example_A shows a common case where locking the world-space rotations on entities can be very useful.

+## Step 9: Copy Parent Transform

+This scene shows how the `CopyParentWorldTransformTag` can be used to pass the `WorldTransform` of the parent directly to the child.
+This is especially useful when you want to split a “world object” up into multiple entities that each perform different functions.
+The baking workflow is the same as motion history.